 This Butter Lettuce and Poached Pear Salad is one of our favorite Adventures In The Kitchen cooking school recipes.
 I discovered this delicious salad at Citrus City Grille, in Old Towne Orange, here in California.
 It features a red wine poached pear, candied nuts,

 You know me when I find a dish that I love, I try and recreate it for you.
-Often this salad is my meal when we were able to go and sit at the bar on Sunday evenings, the start to my weekend.
+Often this salad is my meal when we were able to go and sit at the bar on Sunday evenings, the start of my weekend.

 Now that I am cooking three meals a day, a salad is often one of my meals.
 It is light and can quickly be assembled.
-The beauty of poaching is that you can do ahead and store in the refrigerator.
+The beauty of poaching is that you can go ahead and store in the refrigerator.

 How to Poach Pears

 Poaching pears are easy.
 You can use simple water and sugar to poach but wine makes them so much better.
 In a saucepan that will hold the pears standing up add the wine, sugar, orange peel, juice of an orange, cinnamon, and cloves.
 Sometimes I throw in a star anise pod.
 Bring to a boil and turn the heat down to simmer.
 Place the peeled pears in the pan and cook over low for 20-25 minutes.

 Poaching is a cooking technique that involves cooking by submerging food in a liquid, such as water, milk, stock, or wine or in a tray.
 Poaching cooks the food slowly at relatively low temperatures.